StanleyLin-NTU/Information-Retrieval-and-Text-Mining/README.md

 Natural Language Processing, Text Mining and Information Retrieval.

 Some slides of final presenataion:
-(Due to authority and privacy issues, only fews slides are shown in original language.)
+(Due to authority and privacy issues, only fews slides are shown.)

+The project is related to Twitter's Sentiment Analysis based on Kaggle's contest.

+The sentiments are divided to 13 groups in raw data, and our aim is to maximize the accuracy to determine the correct sentiment.

 Advisor: Prof. Chien-Chin Chen @NTUIM
 Co-workers: Kai-Hsiang Huang, Sze-Chi Wang, Chin-Hua Chang, Tsung-You Hou @NTUIM